Treatment for endometriosis pain | Acupuncture for endometriosis

 According to the above-mentioned website, “Medical treatments can be associated with side effects such as spot bleeding, break-through bleeding, bloating, nausea, weight gain, and depression.
 Skin changes (oily or spotty skin) may occur as an elevation in blood pressure.”

 In some cases, endometriosis specialists may recommend surgical treatment or a hysterectomy (removal of the uterus).
 A hysterectomy in and of itself can create more problems and carries a risk of further damage to internal organs.

 The website www.endometriosisaustralia.org also mentions that even after surgical treatment, 35% of women experience a re-occurrence of symptoms.
 These symptoms include heavy bleeding, chronic pelvic pain, painful periods, and cysts on the ovarian tissue.

-The good news is that there are other treatment options available, such as acupuncture with endometriosis that may help to reduce muscular cramping pain and stress associated with endometriosis.
-This may result in women having a better quality of life and even the avoidance of ongoing synthetic hormone use, painkillers and anti-inflammatory drugs, IUD’s (intrauterine devices) plus surgical intervention.
+The good news is that there are other treatment options available.
+For example, acupuncture with endometriosis that may help to reduce muscular cramping pain and stress associated with endometriosis.
+This may result in you having a better quality of life.
+It may also mean you avoid the need for ongoing synthetic hormone use, painkillers and anti-inflammatory drugs, IUD’s (intrauterine devices) plus surgical intervention.

-Fertility with endometriosis is a hot topic, with many women seeking to reduce endometriosis to help them with fertility treatment and pregnancy.
+Fertility with endometriosis is a hot topic!
+Naturally, many women seek to reduce endometriosis to help them with fertility treatment and pregnancy.

 There is still ongoing research into how and what causes endo.
 The one thing that is fairly certain however, is that it can lead to infertility.

 Some of the best endometriosis specialists in Melbourne ( see our list below) will recognize this and do everything possible to help you maintain optimal fertility.
 Many specialists will try to remove endometriosis on the ovaries and uterus, to help keep your fertility intact, and minimize scarring.

 Often a woman with chronic stage 4 endometriosis will fall pregnant, which is wonderful!
 We see this often in our acupuncture clinic, Which gives hope to all women and couples.